mikhae1/kubectl-quackops/README.md

 ## Features

-- **AI Assistance**: Utilizes LLM (Large Language Models) (currently [Ollama](https://ollama.com/) and [OpenAI](https://openai.com/) to provide intelligent suggestions and operations based on user input.
-- **Interactive Chat:** Use natural language to ask questions and receive assistance with Kubernetes debugging.
-- **Automatic command execution:** The tool can automatically execute whitelisted `kubectl` commands and use results as a context.
-Plugin consistently adheres to the current Kubernetes config context.
-- **Direct command execution:** Use '$' prefix to execute any user command directly and use it's output within the chat.
+- **Natural Language Interface:** Interact with your cluster naturally.
+Ask questions and receive context-aware assistance through interactive chats or single queries.
+- **AI-Powered Suggestions:** The tool analyzes your requests, cluster state, and leverages power of selected LLM to offer intelligent debugging suggestions and solutions.
+- **Automated Command Execution:** Streamline your workflow with automated execution of whitelisted `kubectl` commands.
+The tool maintains context and uses command outputs to provide accurate assistance.
+- **Direct Command Execution:** Execute arbitrary commands directly within the chat interface using the `$` prefix (e.g., `$ kubectl get pods`).
+The tool integrates the output into its responses for a seamless experience.
-- **Safe Command Execution:** Review and approve suggested kubectl commands before they are executed with `--safe-mode`.
+- **Safe Command Execution:**  Review and approve suggested `kubectl` commands before execution with `--safe-mode`.
+This ensures you maintain control and prevent accidental changes to your cluster.
+- **Supported LLM Providers:** Choose your preferred LLM provider, currently [Ollama](https://ollama.com/) and [OpenAI](https://openai.com/).

 ## Example